Bit-Developer/online-judge-mean/README.md

 # Online Judge
-A web application for online judge(solve algorithm questions), built with MEAN stack(MongoDB, Express, Angular and Node.js).
+A web application for online judge(algorithm questions), built with MEAN stack(MongoDB, Express, Angular and Node.js).

 # Function
 Solve algorithm questions, submit the solution to see if it passes all of test cases.
 Currently, three languages are supported, java, javascript and python.